 Cape Horn was discovered and first rounded in 1616 by the Dutchman Willem Schouten, who named it after the city of Hoorn in the Netherlands.
-For decades, Cape Horn was a major milestone on the clipper route, by which sailing ships carried trade around the world.
+For decades, Cape Horn was a significant milestone on the clipper route, by which sailing ships carried trade worldwide.

 The waters around Cape Horn are particularly hazardous, owing to strong winds, large waves, strong currents and icebergs; these dangers have made it notorious as a sailors' graveyard.
 The climate is windy and cold year-round.